- Quick Reference

 Typical Devils River Itinerary

 The first day is the longest and toughest, 6 miles of paddling and dragging thru shallows, plus we have to unload all boats and portage all gear and watercraft over the 15 foot cliffs of Dolan Falls, a 1-2 hr. task.
-First night camp is a good site but not enought trees for hammocks.
+First night camp is a good site but not enough trees for hammocks.

 Day 2 is the shortest distance, a little under 2 miles, with plenty of time to fish, swim, and relax.
 Bring a book, lots of trees and shade for hammocks and down time.